SeisComP/seiscomp/doc/base/glossary.rst

    coda
       The tail of a seismic signal, usually with exponentially decaying amplitudes, which follow a strong wave arrival.
 Coda waves are due to scattering and superposition of multi-path arrivals.

+   coda phase
+      A detection of a single phase of unknown path found within the coda signal envelope, designated as tx, e.g. Px or Sx.

    coherent
       Seismic signals detected on various seismic sensors of a seismic array or network are said to